19 – Knee butterflies and downward press (Ryōhiza futte osaete)¶

 Description¶

-- Dynamic movement of the knees up and down
+- the knees are moved up and down in a light and relaxed motion

 Purpose¶